OpenBookStore/openbookstore/README.md

 We use (our) `replic` library to build quickly the readline interactive prompt: https://github.com/vindarel/replic (which builds on cl-readline).

-We use the [Mito](https://github.com/fukamachi/mito).
+We use the [Mito](https://github.com/fukamachi/mito) ORM.
 See the [Cookbook tutorial](https://lispcookbook.github.io/cl-cookbook/databases.html).

 Model usage: